 Does Gua Sha Work?

-From what I’ve read of others’ experiences with Gua Sha, along with my own, I can confidently say that Gua Sha facials do lift and firm sagging skin.
-This is a particularly helpful technique if you feel your face is puffy, which could be due to stagnant lymph.
-Not only is Gua Sha a form of massage, but is a great way to drain lymph.
+Hmmm, it’s not the new Botox, but from what I’ve read of others’ experiences with Gua Sha, along with my own, I can confidently say that Gua Sha facials do lift and firm sagging skin, while boosting circulation.
+It’s a particularly helpful technique if your face is puffy, which could be due to stagnant lymph.
+Not only is Gua Sha a form of facial massage, it’s also great technique to drain lymph.

-Gua Sha is a fabulous technique you can do at home that is both time and cost-effective.
-It boosts circulation, promotes detoxification, while decreasing under-eye bags and circles.
-Plus, it’s great for relaxation, and reducing tension.
-Gua Sha should be an integral part of any anti-aging, skin care routine.
+Gua Sha is a facial therapy you can do at home that is both time and cost-effective.
+It boosts circulation, promotes detoxification, and reduces under-eye bags and dark circles.

 Have you heard of Gua Sha?
 Would you like to try it?
-Please let me know in the comments:)
+Let me know in the comments:)